Interleukin 6 (IL-6) may not have been a biomarker that most people were familiar with before the Covid-19 global pandemic.

 A positive knock-on effect of the pandemic, could be to bring this inflammation marker from the lab bench to the doctor’s office.
-Downstream of IL-6 measuring levels of C-Reactive protein, is a less expensive blood.
+Downstream of IL-6 measuring levels of C-Reactive protein, is a less expensive blood test.

 A dysregulation in levels of C-Reactive protein can signal dysfunction that silently does damage to vital organs like the liver and heart, and or leads to metabolic syndrome.